gianmillare/Web-Finance/README.md

 <br>

 <h2 align="center">Preview 4: Quote</h2>
 <p>To view the current price of a stock, users can use the "Quote" feature on the top left of the homepage.
-Users will perform purchases by clicking on the "Purchase" button after typing a valid stock symbol and selecting the amount of shares.
-The stock and the number of shares will be added to the portfolio.</p>
+This researching feature is done by typing a valid stock symbol in the search bar and clicking "Quote".</p>

 <div align="center">
 <img src="images/quote1.png">